 These goats get their name from bezoars – the indigestible mass found in their stomachs.
-The males have distinctive enormous horns.
-Bezoar Goats are listed vulnerable in the Red Book of Armenia and are included in the IUCN Red List.
-According to the monitoring by WWF-Armenia there are about 3000 bezoar goats living in Armenia.
+The males have distinctive, enormous horns.
+Bezoar goats are listed as vulnerable in the Red Book of Armenia and are included on the IUCN Red List.
+According to the monitoring by WWF-Armenia, there are about 3000 Bezoar goats living in Armenia.

 The Armenian mouflon is a type of wild sheep which can be found in the Armenian highlands.
 The preferred habitat of the mouflon is the dry steppe.
 They are listed in the Red Book of Armenia and in the IUCN Red List.
 According to the monitoring by WWF-Armenia there are about 300-400 mouflons in Armenia.